Baldwin Wallace University: Housing

 There are two locations where students are housed.
 The first is north campus which encompasses halls north of Bagley Road.
 South campus typically encompasses residence halls that are south of Bagley Road.
-Davidson Commons makes up the new freshman complex.

 Kohler Hall, originally a hospital for Civil War veterans and later for mental patients, is located right beside the conservatory and mostly housed conservatory students, before it was abandoned and slated to be demolished in 2018.
+However, the demolition for Kohler Hall was delayed due to the COVID-19 pandemic, with no new demolition being set.

-Student organizations
+Student Organizations

 Baldwin Wallace has over 100 clubs and organizations.